The IB Scores Needed for the Top Universities in the World

 When admissions officers see the IB DP qualification on your application, they automatically get a picture of you as a student and an insight into your character.

-They know that you’ve taken the hard route and that you’re not afraid of a challenge; that you've taken the extra step people around you have not.
+They know that you’ve worked hard and that are not afraid of a challenge.

-If you apply with your country’s high school qualification, it’s not as easy for these unis to interpret your academic journey.
+If you apply with your country’s high school qualification, it’s not as easy for these schools to interpret your academic journey.

 You might have achieved good marks all throughout high school, but it’s hard for them to know what was required of you to achieve those grades when they aren’t able to compare like with like.